cloudnative-pg/cloudnative-pg/docs/src/use_cases.md

 # Use cases

-Cloud Native PostgreSQL has been designed to work with applications that reside in the same Kubernetes cluster, for a full cloud native experience.
+CloudNativePG has been designed to work with applications that reside in the same Kubernetes cluster, for a full cloud native experience.